sadia-sharna/Teacher-Student-Communication-Management-System/README.md

 # Teacher-Student-Communication-Management-System
-This is a PL-SQL project.
+This is a database project and PL-SQL language is used.

 INTRODUCTION